hotosm/hotosm-website/_posts/2024-05-06-our-end-to-end-mapping-solution-mapping-exercise-at-cligeos-summer-school.markdown

 <br>

-This end-to-end mapping exercise at CLIGEOS-2024 demonstrated the effectiveness of using free and open-source tools in a collaborative environment to conduct comprehensive mapping activities. <strong>Within a short time frame and at a low cost, we were able to generate valuable geospatial data, including orthophotos, digital surface models, vegetation indices, local AI models, and both remote and field mapping data.</strong> The collaborative nature of tools like the HOT Tasking Manager , Field Mapping Tasking Manager and Local Model predictions from fAIr enabled efficient task allocation and resource utilization, maximizing the collective efforts of the participants.
+This end-to-end mapping exercise at CLIGEOS-2024 demonstrated the effectiveness of using free and open-source tools in a collaborative environment to conduct comprehensive mapping activities. <strong>Within a short time frame and at a low cost, we were able to generate valuable geospatial data, including orthophotos, digital surface models, vegetation indices, local AI models, and both remote and field mapping data.</strong> The collaborative nature of tools like the HOT Tasking Manager , Field Tasking Manager and Local Model predictions from fAIr enabled efficient task allocation and resource utilization, maximizing the collective efforts of the participants.

 <br>